chocolatey/choco/Scenarios.md

 #### when noop uninstalling a package

  * should contain a message that it would have run a powershell script
+ * should contain a message that it would have run powershell modification script
  * should contain a message that it would have uninstalled a package
  * should not uninstall a package from the lib directory